raestrada/ResumeCraftr/docs/getting_started.md

 - `--gpt-model`: Specifies the GPT model to use.
 For testing, we recommend using `gpt-4o-mini`.

 This will create the `cv-workspace` directory with the following files:
-- **`cv-workspace/resume_template.tex`**: The LaTeX template used for PDF generation.
+- **`cv-workspace/resume_template.md`**: The Markdown template used for PDF generation.
 You can modify this file to customize the CV layout and style.
 - **`cv-workspace/resumecraftr.json`**: The main configuration file.
 - **`cv-workspace/custom.md`**: A file for adding supplementary information and custom instructions for ChatGPT.